Franconix95/demo-iot/README.md

 - Each coffee has a preparation time (in seconds).
 - Preparation time should be printed before serving the coffee.

-**Implementation**:
-- Add a preparation time attribute to the `Coffee` class (e.g., cook time in seconds).
-- Modify the `serve coffee` method to print the preparation time before serving the coffee.

 ## 2. Coffee Strength Option
 **Description**: Allow users to choose the strength of their coffee (e.g., regular, strong, mild).

 **Requirements**:
 - Each coffee has an associated strength.
-- Present the option to select strength when the user places an order.

-**Implementation**:
-- Extend the `Coffee` class or create a new attribute for coffee strength.
 - Present the option to select strength when the user places an order.

 ## 3. Coffee Machine Status Display